-You take the left aide and walk down the track; and you know not to look back.
+You take the left aide and walk down the track; and you know somehow not to look back.
 The air grows colder, more silent.
 Fog from your breath, and you realise that your jacket is inadequate and you no longer have your hat.
-The banked sides of the track rise up and the hawhorn turns more tree-like, and here and there alders and rowan.
+The banked sides of the track rise up and the hawthorn turns more tree-like, and here and there alders and rowan.
 Everything wet and silent.
 Expectant with the cold sunset.
 You walk on.
 The track etches deeper into the earth from the accumulation of footsteps, a space subtracted from the ground but never returned to it.
-The brances arch overhead.
+The branches arch overhead.
 The sky is almost dark.

 And then you see them, in the last light.
 The ones who left the world to its devices for a while and, over the ages, took the winter walk.
-Soldiers in kaki and in leather jerkins, headscalfed housewives, hunched men in overcoats, people stumbling on in the blankets and rags of a thousand years – the glut of humanity down the centuries who found themselves in intolerable times and decided to walk out and wait a while on the other side of the oaks.
-They walk in front of you and they come back on the other side.
+Soldiers in khaki and in leather jerkins, headscarfed women, hunched men in overcoats, people stumbling on in the blankets and rags of a thousand tired years – the glut of humanity down the centuries who found themselves in intolerable times and decided to walk out and wait a while on the other side of the oaks.
+They walk ahead of you and they come back on the other side.
 Because the path has to be trodden and it has always been there.